-I work with a lot of cephalopods; octopuses, cuttlefish and squid make up 30% of the population of our laboratory aquarium.
-Our lab’s newest resident was already housed when I started my week on nights.
-He was an algae octopus (Abdopus aculeatus).
-He came with a reputation for escaping – earning the nickname ‘Gone Puss’ in his previous aquarium – and for being hard to love.
+I work with a lot of cephalopods.
+Octopuses, cuttlefish and squid make up 30% of the population of our laboratory aquarium.
+Our lab’s newest resident was already housed when I started my shift on nights.
+He was an algae octopus, Abdopus aculeatus.
+He came with a reputation for escaping – earning the nickname ‘Gone Puss’ in his previous aquarium – and for being ‘uncooperative’.
 As far as I knew our lab hadn’t officially named him, so ‘Gone Puss’ it was.

 Two hours into my rounds, I caught my arm on the feeding trolley and flinched.
-The bruise was no longer tender, but it was a conduit to emotional wounds, still raw and starting to turn gangrenous.
+My three-day-old bruise was hardly tender any more, but other wounds were still raw and likely to turn gangrenous.
 Zebra fish mobbed to the side of a tank to stare, nudging fins.

-Normally I didn’t mind the night-shift – four nights a month – that gave me time alone; time to think in the low blue light and watery soundscape of the six long rooms.
+Normally I coped with the night-shift – four nights a month – that gave me time alone; time to think in the low blue light and watery soundscape of the six long rooms.
 The routine was cathartic and the specimens fascinating.
 I was fortunate to do a job that made use of my biology degree and challenged me.
 Four nights a month were worth that.
+Time lost with Harry on those four evenings was made up at the weekend.
 I went full-on super-mom.
-Time lost with Harry, 11, on those four evenings was made up at the weekend.

-‘Hey, Leroy.’
+‘Hey, Shona.’
+A yawn.
 The security guard on reception.
 The one other person in the building at night.
 I’d woken him.

 ‘A lot of fish.’

-As I returned to my desk I checked the 50-gallon tank.
+As I returned to my workstation I checked the 50-gallon tank.
 Octopus: one, still present.

-Every centimetre of Gone Puss was in motion, every limb crept, spread, twisted and sawed.
+Every centimetre of Gone Puss was in motion, every limb crept, spread, twisted and gyrated.
 His sac of a body heaved against the glass trying to force a way through.
 Everything moved apart from his coin-slot eye.
-As I drew level with it, he spat out the pellet of thawed shrimp from the same feeder tube I had pushed it into two hours earlier.
+As I drew level with his tank, he spat out the pellet of thawed shrimp from the same feeder tube I had pushed it into two hours earlier.

-‘Missed,’ I snarled back, ‘you suckerous beastie!’
+‘Missed,’ I snarled back.
+I gave him the finger.
+He gestured back eight-fold.
 I let the pellet lie.

-Normally I didn’t mind the nights.
-Normally I didn’t let rejected morsels of un-breaded scampi unhinge me, but tonight it wasn’t a seafood lump, it was a reminder of my recent demotion in status: to prey.
-My laptop keyboard beat out a word, but it was nothing to do with the experiment notes I was employed to make.
+, but My laptop keyboard beat out a word, but it was nothing to do with the experiment notes I was employed to make.

 ‘S U C K E R!!!?!’